-(different update numbers, different postfilters, with or without PETPVC).
-Although the nominal absorbed doses were 7.8 and 1.6 Gy (in the cortex and medulla, respectively), SPECT/CT imaging resulted in mean absorbed doses of 3.0-6.6 Gy (cortex) and 2.7-5.1 Gy (medulla).
-PETPVC led to improved ranges of 6.1-8.9 Gy (cortex) and 2.1-5.4 Gy (medulla).
-For better visualization, Figure 6 depicts the percentage differences.
-For the cortex, the best correlation between measured and nominal distribution was reached for a sufficient number of updates combined with an adequate postfilter (96 updates and a 2-voxel postfilter) with PETPVC applied.
-For the medulla, the difference continued to decline even after application of the maximum number of updates (difference of 33.6% after 384 updates without postfiltering with PETPVC applied).
+Table 2 lists the nominal and the SPECT/CT-based sub-organ absorbed doses of cortex and medulla for different reconstructions (different update numbers, different post-filters, with/without PETPVC).
+While the nominal absorbed doses were 7.8/1.6 Gy (cortex/medulla), SPECT/CT imaging resulted in mean absorbed doses ranging from 3.0-6.6 Gy (cortex) and 2.7-5.1 Gy (medulla).
+PETPVC led to improved ranges of 6.1-8.9 Gy (cortex) and 2.1-5.4 Gy

+(medulla).
+For a better visualization, Figure 6 depicts the percentage differences.
+For the cortex, the best correlation between measured and nominal distribution is reached for a sufficient number of updates combined with an adequate post-filter (96 updates and a 2-voxel post-filter) with PETPVC applied.
+For the medulla, the difference continues to decline even after the maximum number of updates applied (difference of 33.6% after 384 updates without post-filtering with PETPVC applied).

-Although the ideal combination of number of updates and postfiltering slightly differed for the root-mean-square deviation (96 updates and a 2-voxel postfilter, Table 3), a similar behavior can be seen.
+Although the ideal combination of number of updates and post-filtering slightly differs for the RMSD (96 updates and a 2-voxel post-filter, Table 3), a similar behavior can be seen.

-xSPECT
+xSPECT Quant

-Most observations made for the ordered-subset expectation maximization-based Flash3D reconstruction also apply to the ordered-subset conjugate gradient minimization algorithm-based xSPECT reconstruction.
-To illustrate this, Supplemental Figures 1-4 are provided in analogy to the Flash3D figures given in the main article.
+Most observations made for the OSEM-based Flash3D reconstruction also apply for the OSCGM-based xSPECT Quant reconstruction.
+To illustrate this, Supplemental Figures 1 to 4 are provided in analogy to the Flash3D figures given in the main manuscript.